 Adonijah was the fourth son of David (2 Samuel 3:4; 1 Chronicles 3:2).
 His mother was Haggith (2 Samuel 3:4).
-When his elder sons, Amnon and Absalom passed away, and probably Chileab, Adonijah was next in line for the throne.
+When David’s elder sons, Amnon and Absalom passed away, and probably Chileab, Adonijah was next in line for the throne.
 He determined to take the needed steps to set himself a king without King David’s consent, against the divine plan (1 Chronicles 22:5–9).
 David wanted the younger brother Solomon to be king because he was better qualified than Adonijah to serve as ruler of Israel.

 Adonijah was a spoiled child by his father (1 Kings 1:6).
 When the prince declared that he would be the king, his father didn’t rebuke him.
 He was also handsome and attractive.
 So, he was loved by the people even though he had foolish conceit and selfish ambition.